Web Application Security (OWASP Top 10)

 - Monitor and respond to security events

-The OWASP Top 10 should guide security priorities, not replace a comprehensive security program.
+The OWASP Top 10 should guide security priorities, not replace a comprehensive security program such as a structured incident response strategy.

 Why Web Application Security Matters

 Most breaches today originate at the application layer.
-Protecting web applications is essential for safeguarding user trust, data privacy, and business continuity.
+Protecting web applications is essential for safeguarding user trust, data privacy, and business continuity in modern cloud environments.

 Final Thoughts